paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-098-department-of-agriculture-reorganization.md

 (3) **Additional functions** — The Under Secretary shall perform such other functions and duties as may be required by law or prescribed by the Secretary.

-**(e) Research, Education, and Extension Office**
+**(e) Office of the Chief Scientist**

-(1) **Establishment** — The Under Secretary shall organize within the office of the Under Secretary 6 Divisions, to be known collectively as the “Research, Education, and Extension Office”, which shall coordinate the research programs and activities of the Department.
+(1) **Establishment** — The Under Secretary shall organize within the office of the Under Secretary 6 Divisions, to be known collectively as the “Office of the Chief Scientist”, which shall coordinate the research programs and activities of the Department.

-(2) **Division designations** — The Divisions within the Research, Education, and Extension Office shall be as follows:
+(2) **Division designations** — The Divisions within the Office of the Chief Scientist shall be as follows:

   (A) Renewable energy, natural resources, and environment.